-Ferry fire kills at least 30 in southern Bangladesh
+Ferry fire kills at least 37 in southern Bangladesh

-DHAKA, Bangladesh (AP) — Bangladesh fire services say at least 30 passengers have been killed and many others injured in a massive fire that swept through a ferry on the southern Sugandha River.
+DHAKA, Bangladesh (AP) — A massive fire swept through a river ferry in southern Bangladesh early Friday, leaving at least 37 dead and 72 injured, as passengers jumped off the vessel and swam to the shore, officials said.

-The blaze broke out around 3 a.m.
-Friday on the MV Avijan-10 off the coast of Jhalokati district.
+The blaze broke out around 3 a.m. on the MV Avijan-10 off the coast of Jhalokati district on the Sugandha River.

-Fire officer Fazlul Haque said rescuers have so far recovered 30 bodies and rescued 72 injured passengers.
+The United News of Bangladesh news agency quoted fire officer Kamal Uddin as saying the ferry was carrying 800 passengers from Dhaka, the capital, to Barguna, nearly 250 kilometres (155 miles) to the south.

+Fire officer Fazlul Haque said rescuers have so far recovered 37 bodies and rescued 72 injured passengers.
 He said the rescue mission is ongoing and the casualties are likely to go up.

 There was no word on what caused the fire.